rclone/rclone/docs/content/googlephotos.md

 ```

 There are two writable parts of the tree, the `upload` directory and
-sub directories of the the `album` directory.
+sub directories of the `album` directory.

 The `upload` directory is for uploading files you don't want to put
 into albums.
 This will be empty to start with and will contain the